sysbio-bioinf/TraqBio/README.md

                               -------     -----------
   -a, --admin          NAME   admin       Name of the admin user
   -p, --password       SECRET biotraq     Admins password
-  -d, --data-base-name NAME   biotraq.db  Name of the database.
-BioTraq   will not override a existing database file.
+  -d, --data-base-name NAME   biotraq.db  Name of the database. iBioTraq will not override a existing database file.
   -t, --template-file  NAME               Path to file with a initial set of templates.
 ```

 This will create the database with an administrator user and it will bootstrap a default config file.
 Please update the entries in the config file (details below).

-You can run BioTraq after the initialisation:
+You can run iBioTraq after the initialisation:

 ```
  java -jar biotraq.jar run